dinther/MCP-panel/stl/README.md

 ### Hole test piece
 ![image](https://user-images.githubusercontent.com/1192916/190268608-86d415f6-26f0-4350-9e21-bcf386e25e40.png)

-- Material: PLA (PETG if used in hot environments)
+- Material: same as what you intend to use for the Display panel
 - color": any
 - Nozzle: 0.4mm
 - Layer height: 0.3mm